mind-co/blog/index.md

 this is the blog for Comind, a communal thinking tool.
 Contact us at [inquiries@mindco.link](mailto:inquiries@mindco.link) or send good vibes to [vibes@comind.me]. we might have a discord server soon. this place is a mess.

+we've got a list of things that comind is intended to address on our [inspirations](/inspirations) page.

+there's also some blog posts.

 ## Posts

 {{blogposts}}